-The Morris Arboretum of the University of Pennsylvania is a historic public garden and educational institution.
-It promotes an understanding of the relationship between plants, people and place through programs that integrate science, art and the humanities.
+The Morris Arboretum of the University of Pennsylvania inspires an understanding of the relationship between plants, people and place through education, research and horticultural display.

 Morris Arboretum Named #1 Most Stunning University Garden and Arboretum!
 Read More »